 HJC RPHA Max Modular Motorcycle Helmet Test

-Picking it up maintains the impression, as the lightweight Max tiptoes on to the scales at just 3 pounds, 5.4 ounces (amazingly, the same as HJC’s RPS-10 race helmet); it is the lightest modular helmet we have yet tested.
+Thanks to a wind-tunnel developed exterior, the HJC RPHA Max modular helmet is visually compact and, when the well-integrated face section is closed, it is easy to mistake the Max for a good-looking full-face helmet.Picking it up maintains the impression, as the lightweight Max tiptoes on to the scales at just 3 pounds, 5.4 ounces (amazingly, the same as HJC’s RPS-10 race helmet); it is the lightest modular helmet we have yet tested.
 Credit goes to HJC’s carefully layered matrix shell composition, made up of carbon fiber, aramid, and fiberglass.

 The interior of the RPHA Max is ultra-plush, and as immediately comfortable as some of the highest-end helmets.
 The Cool4ever lining is fully removable, washable, and has enhanced moisture-wicking properties.
 When you do sweat, there is a special antibacterial ginkgo extract that helps fight odor buildup in the lining.
 The Max also has variable front air intake vents that flow air quite well through the fixed-open rear vents.